 The very best chance you have of choosing a great local computer repair service is if you're referred to one.
 If several people had a fantastic experience with one particular repair service, the chance of you receiving similar service is likely very good.

-Personal referrals are great but it's unlikely that you would get enough to feel confident about the value of a particular service.
-To help solve this problem, I've created a way for people to leave and view referrals for specific computer repair services based on your location:
+Personal referrals are great but it's unlikely that you would get enough by chance encounter to feel confident about the value of a particular service.

 Big Ads Don't Necessarily Mean Best